pabtomas/dotfiles/navy/doc/02_keywords.md

 - **description**: List of files containing variables available in Mustache templates and JQ filters.
 In this list, **An inventory have to be a JSON file to be correctly processed by Navy**.
 More details on the Inventory object available attributes into the [dedicated section](#inventory-object).
 - **good to know**:
     - The `inventory` keyword is the first thing Navy will processed when executed, its location can not be outside your main Navy file.
-- **exemple**:
+- **example**:
 ```json
 inventory:
   - source: inventory/message.json
     register: message
 ```
 The `inventory/message.json` file will be parsed and loaded.
 You can refer this inventory as the `message` variable into your templates and filters.
 It will be visible into all your tasks.
-- Here an exemple of the JSON file content used by the Inventory object shown above:
+- Here an example of the JSON file content used by the Inventory object shown above:
 ```json
 # inventory/message.json